BaekduChoi/DescreenGAN/README.md

-# Photorealistic descreening of halftone images using conditional generative adversarial networks
+# Photorealistic descreening of halftone images using conditional generative adversarial networks (tentative title)

 This is an implementation of photorealistic descreening using cGANs in [PyTorch](https://pytorch.org/).